 “I know these mistakes and I am smart enough to write a good outreach email.”

 That’s what I thought when I reached out to Chris Brogan and made a terrible first impression.
-It’s not hidden from anyone and you can read it here.

 Once you read what mistakes I made there, you will realize the importance of doing some research before reaching out to anyone.